rdviii/ai-policy/ai-policy-2025.md

 Researchers are, of course, working on improving AIs, including the lab and company (companies?) of Fei-Fei Li at Stanford; a quick search will turn up lots of things, some of them [recent](https://www.forbes.com/sites/geekgirlrising/2025/11/20/fei-fei-li-ushers-in-ais-next-frontier-spatial-intelligence/), about their work in what she calls "spatial intelligence".
 Spatial intelligence will require a certain level of ground truth.

-A very short list of vocabulary you will need (my definitions; would probably be better to pick up commonly accepted ones from somewhere):
+A very short list of vocabulary you will need (my definitions; it would probably be better to pick up commonly accepted ones from somewhere):

 * **chatbot:** the common interface to an LLM, with text input from the human and responses from the AI.
 * **classifier:** a type of AI that is used to analyze input and place it into one of a set of known (trained) bins; the canonical example is images of cats v. images of dogs.